 2. A short statement of why funding is needed in no more than 250 words.
 If funds are requested to visit an archive that independently offers a research fellowship (such as the Moore fund at Swarthmore or the Gest fund at Haverford), the applicant should acknowledge the existence of these opportunities and describe why funds are requested from FHA instead or in addition.

-3. A budget demonstrating how FHA funds would be used (budget template)
+3. A budget demonstrating how FHA funds would be used.

 4. A short writing sample (an article or book chapter).